 Merely waiting for an impossible situation to resolve can be demoralizing and self-defeating, as vividly captured in the play "Waiting For Godot" by Samuel Beckett.

 Hope in the face of unpleasant fates enables people to create important works and to help others.
 Stories of hope and fortitude abound: Anne Frank, Florence Nightingale, Londoners during the Blitz, slaves during the Jim Crowe years, survivors of natural disasters, East Germans under Stasi, and so many others.

-Hope has been expressed by orators and artists: Martin Luther Kings's eloquent "I Have A Dream" speech inspired many to carry his hopeful message forward, as did Marion Anderson's singing of "Sometimes I Feel Like a Motherless Child," both iconic events in Washington, DC.
+Hope has been expressed by orators and artists: Martin Luther Kings's eloquent "I Have A Dream" speech inspired many to carry his hopeful message forward, as did Marion Anderson's singing of "Sometimes I Feel Like a Motherless Child," both iconic events in Washington, D.C.
 Picasso's remarkable painting "Guernica," painted during the Spanish Civil War, expresses the brutality and futility of war, and is a metaphor for humanity's hope for peaceful coexistence between people all over the world.
-Aaron Copland's "Fanfare For The Common Man," composed in the middle of World War II and Beethoven's inspiring "Ode To Joy" in his Ninth Symphony both express the fervent hope for humankind to live in harmony.
+Aaron Copland's "Fanfare For The Common Man," composed in the middle of World War II, and Beethoven's inspiring "Ode To Joy" in his Ninth Symphony both express the fervent hope for humankind to live in harmony.

 When we are in deep turmoil, we all “light our internal candles” of hope.
-There have surely been times in your own life when your problems seemed insurmountable, yet you retained your inner hope which enabled you to overcome, turn things around, and grow in personal wisdom and as a person.
+There have surely been times in your own life when your problems seemed insurmountable, yet you retained your inner hope that enabled you to overcome, turn things around, and grow in personal wisdom and as a person.